DHTMLX/docs-suite/docs/grid/usage.md

 ## Filtering data

-You can filter grid data by the specified criteria with the help of the **filter()** method of [data collection](data_collection/index.md).
+You can filter grid data by the specified criteria with the help of the **filter()** method of [DataCollection](data_collection/index.md).
 The method takes as a parameter an object with the properties described below:

 <table>
 	<tbody>